ianlewis/google_fit_community_connector/README.md

-# Google Fit Community Connector for Data Studio
+# Google Fit Community Connector for Looker Studio

+\_

 _This is not an official Google product_